-- Improved awareness and levels of participation of the different political leaders in wetlands conservation and management - Promotes ownership of wetland resources, particularly among our political leaders.
-In this way, they would be obliged to pass policies that ensure their conservation since they would realize their benefits to them. - Strong decision-making and quick problem solving: The local political leaders will be encouraged to act quickly on wetland issues that they have to address
+- Improved levels of participation of the different stakeholders in wetlands conservation and management - Promotes ownership of wetland resources, particularly among members of local communities living adjacent to the wetlands.
+In this way, they would be obliged to ensure their conservation since they would realize their benefits to them. - Strong decision-making and quick problem solving: The local communities and other stakeholders will be encouraged to act quickly on a matter that they have to address